QuEraComputing/Bloqade.jl/docs/src/hamiltonians.md

 Hamiltonian encodes essential physical properties of Rydberg systems.
 One can use a Hamiltonian to understand the ground state properties of the corresponding Rydberg system and to generate interesting quantum dynamics.
 The Rydberg Hamiltonian is generally specified by atom positions, Rabi frequencies and detunings.
-In EaRyd, we can easily create a Hamiltonian by inputting these information, i.e. lattice and strengths of Rabi frequencies and detunings,  into the function [`rydberg_h`](@ref).
+In Bloqade, we can easily create a Hamiltonian by inputting these information, i.e. lattice and strengths of Rabi frequencies and detunings,  into the function [`rydberg_h`](@ref).
 Furthermore, by inputing waveforms for the Rabi frequency and detuning, we can easily generate time-dependent Hamiltonians.